zostera/django-bootstrap5/docs/forms.rst

 Reference: https://getbootstrap.com/docs/5.0/forms/floating-labels/

-This behavior can be triggere dby setting `layout="floating"`.
+This behavior can be triggered by setting `layout="floating"`.

-Floating labels are supported for widgets that can use `form-control`.
-An exception is `FileInput` and its descendants, those labels cannot be floating.

 Setting `layout="floating"` has no effect on widgets that are not supported.

+Floating labels are supported for widgets that can use `form-control`, with the exception of widgets that have special markup:

+- `FileInput` and its descendants
+- `TextInput` with type `color`

+The `Select` widget is supported by Bootstrap 5 (with restrictions), but not yet supported by this package.